Princess Kunegunda

 Princess Kunegunda is a heroine of the legends of the Sudetes, and is said to have lived in Kynast Castle in Poland.
 To avoid marriage, she set a condition that her future spouse must complete a circuit along the castle's walls on horseback in armor.
 The particular difficulty of the task lay in the fact that the walls were narrower on the side of the castle bordering on a cliff.
 Many knights died trying to complete the task, until one of them accomplished it and rejected the love of the princess.
 In response, Kunegunda jumped over the edge.

-The legend has formed the basis of various tales by both Polish and non-Polish authors, for example Adam Mickiewicz and Friedrich Schiller.
+The legend has formed the basis of various tales, for example by Adam Mickiewicz.

-The legend
+Legend

 Kunegunda was a beautiful princess living in the castle at the top of Chojnik.
 After the death of her father, she started ruling the castle.
 Her greatest pleasures were deer hunting and horse riding.
 Because she was rich and beautiful, many noble knights wanted to become her husband, but she said that she would marry only the knight who could complete a circuit along the castle's walls on a horseback, while wearing armor, a helmet, with a sword and shield in hand.
-She knew that the walls near the abyss were very thin and considered the task impossible to accomplish.
+She knew that the walls near the abyss were very narrow and considered the task impossible to accomplish.
 Many tried and perished.
 Kunegunda liked watching men die for desiring her.
 After a few years, when it was believed that every attempt eventually ended in a fall, nobody dared solicit Kunegunda’s love.
 The princess was leading a calm life in her castle until a proud knight came along.
 Standing at the gates of the castle, the man promised that he would go round the castle's walls.
 In the evening, when the knight was dining, he started talking about his travel in a very interesting way, and most of the castle servants crowded into the chamber.
 Kunegunda, informed by her maid, wanted to hear the story but the princess was too proud to sit at the table with servants.
-She also could not call the tired newcomer to her room in the evening, so Kunegunda wore a maid’s dress and hid in the corner, where she stayed unnoticed.
-The knight told about his family and his city, Cracow.
+She also could not call the tired newcomer to her room in the evening, so Kunegunda wore a maid's dress and hid in the corner, where she stayed unnoticed.
+The knight told about his family and his city, Kraków.
 Kunegunda realized that she was falling in love with the man, who would surely die the day after.
 During the night, the desperate princess sent the maid to the knight with the message that she rescinded the obligation to ride around the walls and would marry him.
 The man answered that he was a knight who had never broken a promise and he was going to accomplish the deed.